hphelion/documentation/cloudos/develop.md

 ## Read the API Quick Start topic

-For information about the HP Cloud OS REST API, start with the [API Quick Start - Introduction](/cloudos/develop/quickstart-intro/).
+For information about the HP Helion Cloud OS REST API, start with the [API Quick Start - Introduction](/cloudos/develop/quickstart-intro/).

 <!-- Add this topic later:
 ## Read the Value-Added Services topic
-Read the [Value-Added Services](/cloudos/api/services/) topic to learn more about Eve, Focus, and Graffiti from HP Cloud OS.
+Read the [Value-Added Services](/cloudos/api/services/) topic to learn more about Eve, Focus, and Graffiti from HP Helion Cloud OS.
 -->

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>